lsbFlying/resy/README.md

      */
     // @example A
     store.setState({
-      count: count + 1,
+      count: 999,
       text: "BNM",
-    }, (nextState) => {
+    }, nextState => {
-      // nextState：The latest data
-       Promise.resolve().then(() => {
-         // The parameter of the callback function of setState is the latest data updated in the current round console.log(nextState.count, nextState.text);
+      /**
+       * @param nextState：The currently updated data, so the following value is 999, not 1000.
+       * This is the very important feature of the nextState parameter.
+       *
+       * This is different from the this.setState of the class component in react.
+       * This is determined by the characteristics of resy,
+       * because the store of its own resy has the ability to obtain the latest data values,
+       * so the ability to obtain periodic update results is particularly special,
+       * and it is also important.
+       */
-         // console.log(store.count, store.text);
+      console.log(nextState.count); // 999
+      // But you can get the final updated data results through store. console.log(store.count); // 1000
     });
+    store.setState({
+       count: 1000,
+    }, nextState => {
+      console.log(nextState.count); // 1000
     });
+    /**
-    // The B way can write circular updates in the callback function
+     * The B way can write more complex update logic in the function
-    // to facilitate the handling of some more complex business logic.
+     * Of course, you can say that I can write the logic of updating data before setState,
+     * which is no problem, of course you can do it,
+     * but this way only gives developers a higher degree of freedom to update data,
+     * and if there is a very complex and general update logic,
+     * then I can deal with it in a general function,
+     * so that this general function can be used as a parameter of setState directly.
+     */
     // @example B
     // store.setState(() => {
     //   // Returns the data object that will eventually be updated